-Created by Polish developer Reality Pump, Two Worlds II provides Oblivion fans with an RPG open world title that’s brimming with action.
+Created by Polish developer Reality Pump, Two Worlds II provides Oblivion fans with an RPG open-world game that’s brimming with action.
 Looked upon as the sequel to the 2007 game Two Worlds, this installment lets players find out more about their mysterious roots and discover loads of twists and turns along the way.
-As the maker reveals, ‘Two Worlds II is a perfect mix of flexibility, creativity and state of the art technology.’
+As the maker reveals, ‘Two Worlds II is a perfect mix of flexibility, creativity, and state of the art technology.’

 It’s further infused with an exciting main story, rich gameplay and a complex quest system where you’ll be able to dive deep into the world of Antaloor.
 Through the Craft tool, gamers will be able to form new unique items by acquiring basic materials.
 And lastly, there is also an extensive multiplayer part complete with building/setup simulation thrown into the amalgamation.

 Preceding Oblivion, The Elder Scrolls III: Morrowind is the third installment in the well known Elder Scrolls series.
 Also developed and published by Bethesda, this particular game released nearly a decade ago and bears a familiar open-world environment.
 The story sees an unknown imperial courier embarking on a journey to the island of Vvardenfell in order to fulfill a prophecy.

 His path is lined with magical quests and many dangers, all of which he must conquer if he is to become the Empire’s most endearing heroes.
 This entrant in our games similar to Oblivion can also be acquired in a Game of the Year edition that comprises content from the Bloodmoon and Tribunal expansions.